TechGrounds-Cloud8/cloud8-QuincyTjia/08_Project_01/Design Document.md

 When I deleted my stack the S3 bucket wasn't deleted, so I had to add a few extra lines of code to make sure the S3 bucket is automatically deleted when the stack is destroyed.

 15-07-2022: I had to fix the issue why I cannot access my webserver, so I began by fixing that.
+I think it has to do with permissions, so I will search in that direction.
+I tried to make the bucket public and after that I could access the website.
+So it defenitely has to do with permissions.
+I had to make a IAM role that grants access to the S3 bucket.